stanislawbartkowski/mytpcds/README.md

 To avoid keeping a different version of queries for every database, I decided to make amendments on the fly.
 Most changes are related to date arithmetics like adding or subtracting a number of days or table aliases.
 I decided also to apply only changes possible to make through simple string or regular expression replacement.

-The changes are list in https://github.com/stanislawbartkowski/mytpcds/blob/master/tpc.sh script file, **runsinglequery** bash function.
+The changes are implemented in https://github.com/stanislawbartkowski/mytpcds/blob/master/tpc.sh script file, **runsinglequery** bash function.

 After that, I ended up with the following queries coverage.